tBlabs/CV/README.md

 Like to work alone and in small teams.

-I often attend at programmers meetups.
-I'm was a speaker few times.
+I often attend at programmers meetups (JS, .NET, Java, IoT).
+I was a speaker few times.

 Drive-license A & B.